 Tell us about an average day in your role at Zara?

-As one of the Product Managers at Zara, we review the new collection and provide feedback to the design team, based on the market needs, in my case Taiwan.
+As one of the Product Managers at Zara, we review the new collection and provide feedback to the design team, based on the market needs.
 We select the suitable styles for the market and ensure all the stores have sufficient stock to achieve their sales goals.
 Reaching our sales goal is the most important thing for us.

 What’s next for you and your career in fashion?